Le Landeron Remains Catholic

 The Count of Neuchâtel founded the city of Le Landeron in 1325.
 In 1449, however, the city concluded an alliance with the city of Solothurn.

 The Counts of Neuchâtel, the Prince-Bishopric of Basel and Bern were looking for influence in this area.
-The city found an alley, the city of Solothurn.
+The city found an the city of Solothurn.

-When the protestant Prussian king took over the county of Neuchâtel in 1707, Solothurn lost its influence, but Le Landeron remained catholic, even after the city was assigned to the canton of Neuchâtel in 1803 resp.
-1815.
+When the protestant Prussian king took over the county of Neuchâtel in 1707, Solothurn lost its influence, but Le Landeron remained catholic, even after the city was assigned to the canton of Neuchâtel in 1803 and 1815.

 This typical Swiss history is presented in the Museum l’Hôtel de Ville.